PanK0/ARGO/examples/04_MASTER-SLAVE.md

 > -master GRAPH : nodes produce their graph of the topology
 > -master DJP : nodes print their Disjoint Paths Solution computed in respect of other nodes
 > -master LOG : master requires the *.log* file from other nodes, that respond with the file.
 Then master saves the file at *ARGO/logs/r_NODEADDRESS.log*
+> -master TOP : master sends the updated topology to all the nodes.
+Nodes will replace their *topology.csv* file with the one sent by the master
 > -master DISCONNECT : master disconnects from the nodes
 ```